 - PD The Probability of Default is an estimate of the likelihood of default over a given time horizon.
-A default may only happen at a certain time over the assessed period. - expected drawdowns on committed facilities, and accrued interest from missed payments. - difference between the contractual cash flows due and those that the lender would expect to receive, including from the realization of any collateral.
+A default may only happen at a certain time over the assessed period. - EAD The Exposure at Default is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, expected drawdowns on committed facilities, and accrued interest from missed payments. - LGD The Loss Given Default is an estimate of the loss arising in the case where a default occurs at a given time.
+It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, including from the realization of any collateral.
 It is usually expressed as a percentage of the EAD.